Log in.png

 Wireframing

-Taking the research and findings into consideration, wireframes were produced to illustrate the suggested redesign recommendations.
+Considering the research findings, documented rationale with wireframes was produced to illustrate the suggested redesign recommendations.

 High Fidelity Prototype